pappas999/smartkey-poc/src/SmartKey-External-Adapter/README.md

 ### Install to GCP

 - In Functions, create a new function, choose to ZIP upload
-- Click Browse and select the `tesla-external-adapter.zip` file
+- Click Browse and select the `smartkey-external-adapter.zip` file
 - Select a Storage Bucket to keep the zip in
 - Function to execute: gcpservice
 - Click More, Add variable.
 Add all environment variables mentioned further above